Looking for a foolproof classic meatloaf recipe that actually tastes amazing? You're in the right place.

 STEP 3: Bake + Mix Sauce

 Bake uncovered for 40 minutes.
-While it's cooking, mix together ¾ cup ketchup and 1 tablespoon white vinegar for the sauce.
+While it's cooking, mix together the sauce topping: ¾ cup ketchup and 1 Tbsp white vinegar.

 STEP 4: Spread The Sauce

 Remove the meatloaf from the oven and spread the sauce mixture over the top and sides.
-Bake for another 10 minutes, or until fully cooked inside.
+Place back in the oven to bake for another 10 minutes, or until fully cooked inside.

 STEP 5: Let Rest